Telerik blogs

 For more info on PWAs, check out Google's Progressive Web Apps.
 For more guidance on building a PWA, or adapting an existing app to the PWA model, you can follow this checklist from Google.

 There are some good resources available to help take you through the process of creating a PWA, and you can find a great tutorial series here, complete with code samples you can download.
 You'll also need a UI for your PWA, and what better than Kendo UI with support for PWAs!
-For more detailed information on how to create a PWA with React and Kendo UI, you can read this GIF guide.
+For more detailed information on how to create a PWA with React components and Kendo UI, you can read this GIF guide.

 Service Workers